hrabanazviking/Bifrost_Reach_Node/software/README.md

 # The Bifröst Principle

-Bifröst does not attempt to overpower the radio horizon.
+RuneForgeAI: Bifröst does not attempt to overpower the radio horizon.

 It listens, measures, remembers, adapts, climbs higher, points more precisely, chooses more intelligently, and makes the most of every surviving thread of connectivity.